San Francisco Giants minor league players: Jhonny Level

 Jhonny Jose Level (born March 29, 2007) is a Venezuelan professional baseball shortstop in the San Francisco Giants organization.

 Level signed with the San Francisco Giants as an international free agent in 2024 for $997,500.
-He made his professional debut that year with the Dominican Summer League Giants and hit .275 with ten home runs and 46 RBIs over 48 games.
-Level was assigned to the Arizona Complex League Giants to open the 2025 season.
-In July, he was promoted to the San Jose Giants.
-Over 89 games played for the season, Level hit .269 with 12 home runs, 50 RBIs, and 21 stolen bases.
+He made his professional debut that year with the Rookie-level Dominican Summer League Giants and hit .275 with ten home runs and 46 RBI over 48 games.

+Level was assigned to the Rookie-level Arizona Complex League Giants to open the 2025 season.
+In July, he was promoted to the Single-A San Jose Giants.
+Over 89 games played for the season, Level hit .269 with 12 home runs, 50 RBI, and 21 stolen bases.
+He returned to San Jose to open the 2026 season.
+Level hit .325 with ten home runs and 47 RBI across 44 games with San Jose and was subsequently promoted to the High-A Eugene Emeralds in early June.
+Across 69 games with Eugene, he batted .302 with eight home runs and 40 RBI.

-Ryan Murphy
+Ramon Marquez

-Ryan Charles Murphy (born October 8, 1999) is an American professional baseball pitcher in the San Francisco Giants organization.
+Ramon Marquez (born September 19, 2005) is an American professional baseball pitcher in the San Francisco Giants organization.